Chiral higher-spin symmetry of the celestial twistor sphere: Higher-spin correlation functions and form factors

 When $h_1=-s$ for $s\geq 0$, we recover the 4-point MHV amplitude in HS-YM theory \cite{Adamo:2022lah}.
 Of course, the $n$-point MHV amplitude of HS-YM can be obtained in an inductive way, but it is not the point.

-The point is that $\ca$ allows for more non-trivial higher-spin amplitudes than one might expect.
+The point is that the chiral higher-spin symmetry algebras $\ca$ allows for more non-trivial higher-spin amplitudes than one might expect.
 This suggests the possible existence of some mysterious higher-spin theories that are not yet constructed.
-Nevertheless, it is important to note that these amplitudes should be understood as arising from non-unitary higher-spin theories, which are only well-defined in Euclidean, or split signature spacetime, or complexified $4d$ spacetime.
+Nevertheless, it is important to note that these amplitudes should be understood as arising from non-unitary higher-spin theories, which are only well-defined in Euclidean, split-signature spacetime, or complexified $4d$ spacetime.
 These theories may be understood as certain higher-spin and higher-derivative extension of the usual unitary Yang-Mills theory.
-(See also a recent study in the light-cone gauge \cite{Serrani:2025owx}.\footnote{Since the light-cone deals directly with physical degrees of freedom, there is no ambiguity of gauge redundancy.
+(See also a recent study in the light-cone gauge \cite{Serrani:2025owx}, which shows somewhat similar conclusions along this direction.\footnote{Since the light-cone deals directly with physical degrees of freedom, there is no ambiguity of gauge redundancy.
 Therefore, if an amplitude exists in the light-cone gauge, its covariant description must also exist.
-However, the covariant expression may be more complicated to find.}) When suitable matter fields are included in this framework, one may also obtain certain higher-spin extensions of QCD.
+However, the covariant expression may be more complicated to find.}) Note that when suitable matter fields are included in this framework, one may also obtain certain higher-spin extensions of QCD.